davehunt/davehunt.co.uk/_posts/2016-11-25-irc-notifications-in-jenkins-pipelines.md

 title: IRC notifications from Jenkins pipelines
 author: Dave Hunt
 date: 2016-11-25 11:50:26 +0000
+categories:
-categories: continuous integration
+- continuous integration
+tags:
+- jenkins
+- pipelines
-tags: jenkins, irc
+- irc
 comments: true
 ---
 I've been migrating several of our Jenkins jobs to [pipelines][], and one of